MichaelCarloH/Horizon-Europe-MDA/README.md

 - Build a **Flask/FastAPI** backend to handle queries
 - Expose endpoints for project search and summaries

+- Command to intercat with local host in PS

 $headers = @{"Content-Type"="application/json"}
 $body = '{"query_text": "What is the project about?", "k": 3}' Invoke-WebRequest -Uri http://127.0.0.1:8000/query/ -Method POST -Headers $headers -Body $body